elixirschool/elixirschool/_posts/2018-05-31-elixir-in-action-review.md

 categories: review
 date:   2018-05-31
 layout: post
-title:  Elixir in Action Review
+title:  Reviewing Elixir in Action, Second Edition
 excerpt: >
- This is our first review of a book, and what a book it is!
+ The first installment in our new series looking at, and reviewing, different learning materials available to the Elixir community.
 ---

 ## Intro